 Since SSOM will provide a safe and healthy environment, we prohibit the illegal use or misuse of substances.
 Standards of conduct and disciplinary sanctions will be imposed for the unlawful possession, use or distribution of illicit drugs and alcohol by SSOM students on LUC property or as part of any of its activities including other properties (clinical or otherwise) it uses.
 The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance, prescription medication or the unlawful possession and use of alcohol is harmful and prohibited in and on a LUC owned and controlled property, properties it uses or as part of any of its activities (including required and elective clerkships and any volunteer programs affiliated with SSOM curricular activities).
+For additional information, please view the University's Community Standards on Alcohol, Drugs, and Smoking.

 No student is to report to class, clerkship or attend any university activity while impaired by any substance or impaired by drugs or alcohol.
 Violation of these policies by a student will be reason for evaluation/treatment for a drug/alcohol disorder and possible suspension or termination.
-Students may be required to submit to random drug screens (DS) at the request of the Associate Dean or Assistant Dean for Student Affairs or the Student Progress Committee.
+Students may be required to submit to random drug screens (DS) at the request of the Senior Associate Dean or Assistant Dean for Student Affairs or the Student Progress Committee.
 If a screen is required, the student will be sent to Castle BranchTM.
-Castle BranchTM is a third-party administrator contracted with the SSOM to perform student drug screenings.
+Castle BranchTM is a third-party administrator contracted with the SSOM to register students for drug screenings.
+Following registration, the student will have to go to a Quest Diagnostics Center to have the drug screening performed.
+Results will upload automatically to the students' CastleBranch account.